jgoilenberg/jgoilenberg.github.com/_posts/2012-05-03-design-considerations.markdown

 All the major browsers have support for CORS.

+So basically this means that you **don't have to do anything** and you get to access the API directly from your browser doing regular ajax calls, with all the standard method, and avoid doing dirty things, like JSONP.

 ## All dates are ISO 8601 encoded. {#iso8601}

 We use [ISO 8601](http://en.wikipedia.org/wiki/ISO_8601) to encode dates in responses.